JackDca/Mailpilewiki/FAQ-Feature-Requests.md

 Yes, we use "Tags" instead of folders, but they function similarly.
 We also have a filters feature that works with Tags.

-### Is there the ability to sync contact information with an external contact manager like google contacts?
+### Is there the an ability to synchronize contact information with an external contact manager like Google contacts?

 We will support importing of contacts from Google Contacts, but not synchronizing back to Google.
-However, someone may make a plugin to do so
+However, someone may make a plugin to do so.

 ### Will there be POP and IMAP support?